[Focus] LGBTI protections still lacking in EU, conference hears

 In Poland – were this year's conference was held - one in three LGBTI people had experienced physical violence over the past five years, with the risk of experiencing it more than twice as high for LGBTI persons than for the general public.

 "The most threatened are young people aged 18-24, mostly transsexuals, gays and bisexual man.
-The perpetrators often attack in groups," a spokesperson from Polish NGO KPH (Campaign Against Homophobia) told EUobserver, referring to the latest study from the group.
+The perpetrators often attack in groups," A. Chaber, from the Polish NGO KPH (Campaign Against Homophobia) told EUobserver, referring to the latest study from the group.

 But not only direct physical violence poses a threat to the LGBTI community.
 Polish public opinion was recently shocked by the suicide of a 14-year old boy, Kacper, from the small town of Gorczyn, who killed himself as a result of harassment experienced in school over the years.